 The City of Marietta's priority goal is housing preservation through rehabilitation.
-The Housing Rehabilitation Program addresses this goal through the ELD Emergency Grant program that focuses on emergency assistance to elderly/disabled households making less than 50% of the AMI as well as through the Housing Rehabilitation Loan Program which provides 0% interest, 20-year deferred payment loans to low-income families that do not meet the ELD requirements. \$104,840 was expended in PY22 through the ELD Emergency Grant Program on 8 rehabilitation projects.
-Projects focused on items such as HVAC and roof replacement for very-low income families. \$180,678.50 was expended in PY22 through the Housing Rehabilitation Program on 8 projects.
-As of July 2023, there are 2 projects in progress and 11 projects are on the waitlist to receive assistance.
+The Housing Rehabilitation Program addresses this goal through the Housing Rehabilitation Program which provides ELD Grants to provide emergency assistance to elderly/disabled households making less than 50% of the AMI and 0% interest, 20-year deferred payment loans to low-income families that do not meet the ELD requirements. \$431,673.82 was expended in PY23 on Housing Rehabilitation Program projects and administration.
+Projects focused on items such as HVAC and roof replacement for very-low income families.
+As of July 2024, there are 3 projects in progress and 9 projects are approved and on the waitlist to receive assistance.
 The Community Development Division has begun to see an increase in applications for housing rehabilitation and hopes to expand the number of families served moving forward.
 As housing prices continue to increase, and development continues, the City of Marietta hopes the Housing Rehabilitation Program will help to preserve the existing affordable housing stock for low-income families, and help families remain in their homes.

-In PY22, a total of \$61,506.01 was expended in CDBG funding for public services activities.
-6 nonprofit public service agencies were funded, and through CDBG funding were able to serve 328 individuals through youth services, homelessness prevention activities, housing counseling, and programming for abused and neglected children.
-The Center for Family Resources served 15 individuals, helping to prevent eviction for 5 families in total.
-The Marietta Police Athletic League was able to provide 10 months of free youth programming to 35 students and parents.
+In PY23, a total of \$72,817.94 was expended in CDBG funding for public services activities.
+7 nonprofit public service agencies were funded, and with CDBG funding were able to serve 429 individuals through youth services, homelessness prevention activities, housing counseling, domestic violence counseling, substance abuse counseling and programming for abused and neglected children.
+The Center for Family Resources served 25 individuals, helping to prevent eviction for 7 families in total.
+The Marietta Police Athletic League was able to provide 10 months of free youth programming to 39 students and parents.
 SafePath Children's Advocacy Center, which serves abused/neglected children and their families, used their CDBG funding to help support an intervention services staff member.
 This person serves as the first point of contact for children and families experiencing abuse and conducts trauma screens and provides intervention and support.
-126 children and parents were served by SafePath in PY22.
-Marietta YELLS was able to serve 132 youth and parents through their afterschool program and Community Action Cafe Teen Program.
-Catholic Charities was able to serve 16 individuals through homebuyer education and one-on-one housing counseling with topics such as financial management and pre-purchase education. \$49,832.47 in Public Services CV funds were expended in PY22 and 863 LMI City of Marietta residents were served.
-In total, \$702,840.51 in Public Services CV funds have been spent, serving 4473 City of Marietta residents.
-2 subrecipients expended CV funds in PY22.
-MUST Ministries spent a total of \$13,307.40 on emergency rental assistance to prevent homelessness for 6 LMI individuals at risk of eviction due to a COVID hardship.
-The Salvation Army of Metro Atlanta also expended \$36,525.07 on its Homeless Resource Center which assisted homeless individuals with referrals, showers and meals as well as operating a food pantry for City residents.
-857 residents were served.
+95 children and parents were served by SafePath in PY23.
+Marietta YELLS was able to serve 137 youth and parents through their afterschool program and Community Action Cafe Teen Program.
+Catholic Charities was able to serve 11 individuals through homebuyer education and one-on-one housing counseling with topics such as financial management and pre-purchase education.
+The Extension was able to service 112 new clients in their men's residential recovery program for homeless men.
+Ser Familia was able to serve 10 individuals through their GLAD-V program which provides domestic violence counseling and wraparound services for primarily Hispanic individuals.